vmanchik/Data-Pipelines-with-Airflow/README.md

 # Project: Data Pipelines with Apache Airflow

 As part of this project, the source data in the S3 bucket in JSON format is processed and loaded into a data warehouse in Amazon Redshift Serverless.
 The pipelines consist of reusable tasks and are built using the TaskFlow API paradigm introduced as part of Apache Airflow 2.0.
-The pipeline development process involved setting up the Redshift instance, configuring Redshift roles, and copying raw data into the S3 bucket.
+The pipeline development process involved setting up the Redshift instance, configuring a Redshift role, and copying raw data into the S3 bucket.
+Below are more detailed description of the steps.

 ### Steps